revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 **Output:**

-Before replacing the string is : The Apple a Day Keeps the Doctor Away.
+Before replacing the string: The Apple a Day Keeps the Doctor Away.
-After replacing the string is : An Apple a Day Keeps the Doctor Away.
+After replacing the string: An Apple a Day Keeps the Doctor Away.

 </details>

 ---

-9.Fyodor combined multiple lines of text into a single line in python, His senior is asking  Which delimiter is used to do that?
+9. Fyodor combined multiple lines of text into a single line in python.
+Which delimiter is used to do that?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- we can use the triple quotes to print the multiple lines into a singe line in a python.
+- we can use triple quotes to print multiple lines into a single line in python.
 - Triple quotes ''" or '" are string delimiters that can span multiple lines in Python.
-Triple quotes are used when combine multiple lines, or enclosing a string that has a mix of single and double quotes.
+Triple quotes are used when combining multiple lines or enclosing a string that has a mix of single and double quotes.

 </details>

 ---

-10.Consider the string "Python Online Training" as an example.
-How do I get output that as ['Python', 'Online', 'Training'].
-Which process produces that result?
+10. Consider the string "Python Online Training" as an example.
+How do I get output as ['Python', 'Online', 'Training'?.
+Which process produces this result?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)